 Mining: From 1931 to 1951, 51,825 feet of level development (on 10 levels) and 12,292 feet raise development were completed at New Polaris.
 Top level, Canyon, is 580 feet above sea level.
 Deepest level, 750, is 613 feet below sea level.
-An 821 foot deep internal winze was used for material handling, going from the A.J. to the 750 Level.
+An 821 feet deep internal winze was used for material handling, going from the A.J. to the 750 Level.
 Winze is accessed from the A.J. and Polaris Level adits, with Polaris being the main haulage and access level.
 Mine dewatered in 1996, ground conditions excellent.
 Historic mining methods were shrinkage and resueing.
 Plans are to develop a ramp access mine.
 Mining methods will include longhole, shrinkage, cut-and-fill.
 Mining techniques will depend on factors such as ore body geometry, grade, dilution, etc.

 Metallurgy: Historically, the mine operated using sulphide flotation, milling at a rate of 200 tons per day.
 Ore was crushed through primary and secondary crushers, and ground in a ball mill in closed circuit with a rake classifier.
-Rougher and scavenger flotation was used and the sulphide concentrate thickened and filtered for shipment off site.
-Ninety percent gold recoveries were obtained, concentrate grade of 3.5-5.0 ounce per ton gold, and concentrate to ore ratio of 10:1.
-Recent test work completed on a preliminary basis.
-Using flotation and cyanidation of the flotation tailings, and pressure oxidation (autoclaving) of the flotation concentrate, up to 94 percent gold recovery was achieved.
-Additional metallurgical test work is planned to optimize grind, reagent addition and type, etc. Evaluation of direct marketing of the flotation concentrate, pressure oxidation, bio-oxidation, and microwave processes to treat the flotation concentrate will be completed in future work.
+Rougher and scavenger flotation was used and the sulphide concentrate is thickened and filtered for shipment off site.
+Ninety percent gold recoveries were obtained, concentrate grade of 3.5-5.0 ounce per ton gold, and concentrate to ore ratio of up to 10:1.
+Recent test work completed on a preliminary basis indicates up to 97% of the gold reports to a rougher flotation concentrate.
+Cyanidation of the flotation tailings and pressure oxidation (autoclaving) of the flotation concentrate showed that up to 94 percent gold recovery was achieved.
+Additional metallurgical test work is planned to optimize grind, reagent addition and type, etc. Evaluation of direct marketing of the flotation concentrate, pressure oxidation and bio-oxidation to treat the flotation concentrate will be completed in future work.

-Site Infrastructure: New office/dry complex built on the site in 1996.
-Several existing buildings refurbished for bunkhouses and a kitchen facility.
+Site Infrastructure: A new office/dry complex was built on the site in 1996.
+Several existing buildings were refurbished for bunkhouses and a kitchen facility.
 Existing camp is capable of supporting 35 personnel.
-Shop refurbished for a maintenance facility, pipe shop, power-house, and compressor house.
-Three, 200-kilowatt generators on site can be run separately or in parallel.
-Two, 200 cubic feet per minute portable air compressors on site can supply compressed air for underground.
-Two, 10,000 gallon fuel tanks, left from previous mining activities refurbished for additional fuel storage.
+Shop was refurbished for a maintenance facility, pipe shop, power-house, and compressor house.
+Three 200-kilowatt generators on site can be run separately or in parallel.
+Two 200 cubic feet per minute portable air compressors on site can supply compressed air for underground.
+Two 10,000 gallon fuel tanks, left from previous mining activities refurbished for additional fuel storage.
 Old main-street of the town-site is used as an air-strip.
 Manpower, equipment, and material mobilized to site using a Shorts Skyvan, capable of carrying 4,000 pounds.